svdgraaf/the-things-network-serverless-example/README.md

 # ttn-serverless-demo
-Demo for setting up a Serverless The Things Network integration.
+Demo app for setting up a Serverless The Things Network integration.

 This is the demo app which was shown during the The Things Network Conference.

-This was part of my talk for the Things Conference, you can view my [slides](https://speakerdeck.com/svdgraaf/the-things-network-end-to-end-serverless-applications) here, and watch my talk here:
+This was part of my talk for the Things Conference, you can view my [slides](https://speakerdeck.com/svdgraaf/the-things-network-end-to-end-serverless-applications) here, and watch my talk on youtube here:

 [![Serverless end to end Lorawan solutions](https://github.com/svdgraaf/serverless-ttn-demo/blob/master/talk-intro.png?raw=true)](https://www.youtube.com/watch?v=DCTrIQcLa4Y)